What are the Best Suburbs of Los Angeles? [Insider's Guide]

 From this Realtor's point of view, it's not hard to whittle down the region and identify the best suburbs of Los Angeles.
 Simply stated, the best combine two key ingredients: the character of the suburb and its amenities.

-You’ll see Victorian-era homes in older neighborhoods, followed by Arts & Crafts, Period Revival, Mid Century Modern and then Contemporary architectural styles.
-Homes should be well-preserved and maintained.
+Homes in the best suburbs be well-preserved and maintained.
 Older, rehabbed properties should not stray from their original design principles.
-Once and awhile I’ll see Modern house re-roofed with Spanish tiles.
-Trust me; combining these disparate architectural styles creates an unpleasant look.
+Sadly, sometmes I'll see Modern house re-roofed with Spanish tiles.
+Combining these disparate architectural styles creates a rather unpleasant look.

 The best suburbs in Los Angeles tend to have city ordinances aimed at protecting the natural environment.
 Some rules are simple - albeit sometimes burdensome to property owners - like the one protecting the trees in Beverly Hills.
 Some cities, like Santa Monica, have a fully developed and executed sustainability plan that addresses broader environmental concerns for today and future generations.

-Some L.A. suburbs, like San Marino, have aggressive rules that regulate the way homes site on their lots (housing setbacks) as well landscaping requirements.
-Conversely, there’s Topanga Canyon, where the natural environs are decidedly still wild.
+L.A. suburb, San Marino, has aggressive rules that regulate the way homes site on their lots (housing setbacks) as well landscaping requirements.
+Conversely, there's Topanga Canyon, where the natural environs are decidedly still wild.

 At a minimum, you should expect well-maintained public infrastructure and aggressive approaches to solving small issues like fixing potholes, street sweeping, and maintaining major systems (e.g., water reclamation and treatment).